liamchampton/go-cli-gpt/README.md

 - Azure account
 - GPT Model deployed in Azure OpenAI
 - DALLE model deployed in Azure OpenAI
-- Local model for Ollama installed (for local/offline use only)
+- Local model for Ollama installed (for local/offline use only).
+Checkout the [Ollama docs](https://ollama.com/) on how to install the models.

 ## Getting started